peakphp/docs/components/di/definitions.md

 Inside the array of definition, supported type are: callable, classname string, object and array of definition.

-The first item of the array always represent the class to instantiate, other represent constructor argument(s).
+When using class name string, the first item of the array always represent the class to instantiate, other represent constructor argument(s).

 ```PHP
 class A {